earthly/website/blog/_posts/2022-11-03-deploy-DockerContainers-with-ECS.md

 </div>

-As you can see, we got a response of "{"message": "Hello World"}"a.
+As you can see, we got a response of "{"message": "Hello World"}".

 With that, we have just successfully deployed our docker container.